 Across the country, casino gambling has expanded to over 1000 casinos.
-The old “chuck wagon” presence was always a strong piece of the culinary offerings.
+The old “chuck wagon” presence of the buffet was always a strong piece of the culinary offerings.

-But, COVID-19 restrictions have cut deeply into the tradition of casino buffets.
-Out of nine casinos in New England, five had buffets.
-All are closed as properties decide what to do.
-Redoing their menu, paying more staff to attend to customers, ensuring safe capacity number and social distancing, and trying to partner with delivery services to boost takeout sales are all future considerations.
+But, COVID-19 restrictions cut deeply into the casino buffets tradition.
+Out of nine casinos in New England, four had buffets.
+All are closed to the public as properties decide what to do.

 Will the Casino Buffet Survive?